Blaisorblade/dot-iris/correspondence.md

 - Typing rule `(D-Typ-Abs-Better)` is derived as `dty_typed_intermediate`.

+- The fundamental theorem and type soundness for gDOT, are proven in `Dot/fundamental.v`.
+  - Translation of typing derivations is proved in `Dot/typing/typingStamping.v`.

+- Examples are in `Dot/examples/`.

 - For the code sizes reported in Sec.
 6, see `codesize.md`.

 ## Differences between our paper (and technical appendix) and our Coq development.